fromnineteen80/LRBF/docs/project/project_state.md

 - Ask user "Continue?" after each commit
 - Quality gate: component must pass tests before moving to next
 - Token threshold: Stop at 130k used (60k remaining buffer)
+- CRITICAL: Pattern detectors shared by Morning Report AND Railyard
+- Entry confirmation fixed to 0.5% (was incorrectly 1.5%)